-Staff notes that the ERB's review of the subject site includes little analysis of the effects of the proposed structures on the ESHA.
-The ERB have provided no specific findings for their decision that the development on the subject site will not result in impacts on the ESHA except for their erroneous determination that the subject development was carried out prior to the coastal permitting requirements.
-However, as previously discussed, the development proposed as part of this application was originally constructed by a previous property owner between 1975 and March 1977 without the required coastal development permit.
-The subject site was within the California Coastal Zone Conservation Commission's permit jurisdiction under the California Coastal Zone Coastal Commission's permit jurisdiction under Section 30600 of the California Coastal Act of 1976.
-Thus, the construction of the proposed improvements requires a coastal development permit and must be reviewed for its resultant effects upon the ESHA.
+The Commission notes that the ERB's review of the subject site was also based on the assumption that all existing development on the bluff slope had been carried out prior to coastal permitting requirements.
+However, as previously discussed, the development located on the bluff slope was originally constructed by a previous property owner between 1975 and March 1977 without the required coastal development permit.
+The subject site was within the California Coastal Zone Conservation Commission's permit jurisdiction under the California Coastal Zone Conservation Act of 1972 when the proposed development was constructed and is within the Coastal Commission's permit jurisdiction under Section 30600 of the California Coastal Act of 1976.
+Thus, the Commission notes that the construction of the proposed improvements does require a coastal development permit and that such development has resulted in the displacement of ESHA due to the direct occupation of habitat area on the bluff slope by structures.

 In addition, the proposed project includes "after the fact" approval for approximately 98 cu. yds. of grading, the placement of a concrete block retaining wall, wooden retaining walls, and stairs on a coastal bluff, portions of which would be visible from public viewing areas along the sandy beach.
-The Commission notes that the proposed project would not serve to protect views from the public areas of the sandy beach, minimize landform alteration, or restore and enhance visual resources in a degraded area.
-As such, the proposed project is not consistent with Section 30251 of the Coastal Act.
+The Commission notes that the subject site is located approximately 1/4 mile from Nicholas Canyon County Beach and that beachgoers who access the beach from Nicholas Canyon County Beach often walk along the shoreline passing directly in front of the subject site.
+The Commission notes that the portion of the proposed project that is located on the bluff face would not serve to protect views from the public areas of the sandy beach, minimize landform alteration, or restore and enhance visual resources in a degraded area.
+As such, the portion of the proposed project located on the bluff face is not consistent with Section 30251 of the Coastal Act.
+However, the Commission also notes that the portion of the proposed development that is not located on the bluff slope (the detached garage, the conversion of the existing non-habitable studio to a second residential unit, 18 cu. yds. of grading, and the installation of a 750 gallon septic tank) are located more than 150 ft. landward from the top of the bluff slope and will not be visible from either Pacific Coast Highway, the beach, or from the ocean and will not result in adverse effects to public views.